Dundalk: Architecture

 Many of the buildings of architectural note in the town were built during the 19th century.
-Several buildings on the streets off the Market Square are described as being in the "Dundalk style" —ornate buildings, "testifying to the confidence of Dundalk's merchant class in the latter part of the nineteenth-century".
+Several buildings on the streets off the Market Square are described as being in the "Dundalk style" —ornate buildings, "testifying to the confidence of Dundalk's merchant class in the latter part of the 19th-century".

 The Courthouse (completed in 1819) was designed by Edward Parke and John Bowden in the Neoclassical style and modelled on the Temple of Hephaestus in Athens.
 The Maid of Erin statue, erected in 1898, is located in the Market Square in front of the Court House.
 The adjacent Town Hall (completed in 1865), is an elaborate Italianate Palazzo Townhall, originally designed by John Murray as a corn exchange.
 It was sold to the Town Commissioners on completion and now houses An Táin Arts Centre, which comprises a 350-seat main theatre, a 55-seat studio theatre, a visual arts gallery, and two workshop spaces.

-The Kelly Monument is located in nearby Roden Place, in front of St Patrick's Church.
-It was erected in 1879 to commemorate the sinking of the Mary Stoddart in Dundalk Bay in 1858 and those who drowned in attempting a rescue.
+The Kelly Monument is in nearby Roden Place, in front of St Patrick's Church.
+In 1858, a ship called the Mary Stoddart, was wrecked in Dundalk Bay during a storm.
+While attempting to rescue the crew, Captain James Joseph Kelly and three volunteer crew drowned when the storm overturned their boat.
+Five of the Mary Stoddart crew also drowned and 11 were eventually rescued.
+The monument in Roden Place was erected 20 years later as a memorial.
 The Louth County Library is located off Roden Place, in a restored building of what was the Dundalk Distillery.
 Further up Jocelyn Street, the County Museum Dundalk, documenting the history of County Louth, is housed in another restored building of the former distillery.

 Dundalk Gaol was completed in 1855 and closed as a gaol in the 1930s.
 It was designed by John Neville, who was the county engineer at the time.
 The Governor's House to the front of the Gaol became the Garda Station, and the two prison wings were later restored and divided between the 'Oriel Centre' and the Louth County Archive.
 The neighbouring Louth County Infirmary (completed in 1834) was designed by English architect Thomas Smith in a neo-Tudor style with a central entrance-way flanked by two recessed ground floor arcades.
 It was purchased by Dundalk Grammar School in 2000.